Abhi0049k/Task-Management-App/README.md

 # Task Management App

-Task Management App is a Application which helps the user to manage his/her tasks and increase their productivity.
+Task Management App is an Application which helps the user to manage his/her tasks and increase their productivity.

 ## Contributing